 Start here and focus on getting some reviews for your Google Business Profile, that’s where you’ll want to start.
 Before you jump into things too far, get a free business listings scan that will show you where to focus.
 Once you’re ready to hit the big leagues and reach more customers online, take a look at our business listings management platform or even our 3-step local small business marketing strategy.

 The 8 websites to promote your Florist business on

 Now for the good stuff.
 These are the directories or marketplaces your florist business should absolutely be listed on.
 They will give you the foundational listings that will get you seen more in your community.

 There’s a lot more you can do but this is where you should absolutely start today .

 Because Google is the dominant search engine, it’s also the dominant way of getting local business.
 That means your priority should always be Google.

-When you create a Google My Business profile, fill it out completely with a really good description, and get good reviews then you’ll see results.
+When you create a Google Business Profile, fill it out completely with a superb description, and get good reviews then you’ll see results.

 Whether someone searches for a florist in Google, Google Maps, or any other partner app users will see your business in your local area.
 Take a look below and you’ll see the listings of local florists around me.

 Do you know the best part about this?

 The local maps 3-pack (that’s what that thing is called below) has priority placement on the Google search page.
 It’s located right under the paid ads which of course Google is going to prioritize.
 It’s a very close second though and gets a good number of clicks to local florists.